Research

 In Bayesian RL, while solving the belief MDP is hard, solving individual latent MDP is easy.
 Combine value functions from each MDP along with a learned residual belief policy.

-Aditya Mandalika, Sanjiban Choudhury, Oren Salzman and Siddhartha Srinivasa
+Matthew Schmittle, Sanjiban Choudhury, and Siddhartha Srinivasa